parrotmac/django-dataclass-field/README.md

 With the above, the `car_data` field will automatically serialize instances of the `Car` dataclass into JSON when saving to the database, and will deserialize the JSON back into an instance of `Car` when reading from the database.

+That's it!
+You're ready to bring strongly typed JSON fields into your Django projects.
+Happy coding! 🚗💨

 ## Usage

 ### Basic Usage